 What happens during training?

 One accredited installer is required in each installation crew.
-Installer training takes a single day and costs $495 if you hold the prerequisite of Work Safely at Heights attained within the last 24 months.
-If not, it will cost an additional $190 to include the necessary Work Safely at Heights training in the course.
+Installer training takes a single day and costs $495, if you hold the prerequisite of Work Safely at Heights attained within the last 3 months, through Pinnacle Safety and Training.

 Training is conducted by a specialist on a purpose-built roof simulator at locations around Australia.
 Up to 8 trainees can be accommodated in each course.
 While there are standard learning outcomes, the training can be customised to suit your work requirements.